retorquere/zotero-better-bibtex/README.md

 If you set this translator as your export default, you can drag and drop bibtex citations.

 The citekeys are stored in the "extra" field of the item, using bibtex: [your citekey].
-If you edit and re-export, these citekes will be used.
+If you edit and re-export, these citekeys will be used.

 The extension also does a more thorough mapping between unicode characters and latex commands.
 Whether it does is configurable (no UI thoug, search for better-bibtex in about:config).